tracim/tracim/docs/development/misc/create_new_app.md

 **backend/tracim_backend/config.py**
 In the function `_load_enabled_apps_config`, add `"contents/example,"`, to the concatenated string default_enabled_app
 In the function `_load_enabled_app`, add `"contents/example",`, to the tuple default_app_order
-Carefully check the commas, default_enabled_app in a string while default_app_order is a tuple.
+Carefully check the commas, default_enabled_app is a string while default_app_order is a tuple.

 ## Docker